In this Article:

 If the school fails to find a family for a School Placed student by mid-spring (exact date TBD), the Team must decide either to make the student Area Team Available or return the student to Regionally Available.

 School Placement requests for Sponsored Programs students will be reviewed and accepted on a case-by-case basis.
+Please note that the US Department of State’s Bureau of Educational and Cultural Affairs (ECA) must concur before a Sponsored Programs student may be placed in non-traditional, private, charter, boarding (only considered in exceptional cases for students with disabilities), or non-traditional public schools.
+Home schooling is not acceptable.
 Contact your Regional Field Specialist if you wish to School Place a YES, FLEX, or CBYX student.

 Interested in Placing a Student Linked to Another Team?